Existence and Uniqueness of Stationary Solutions in 5-Dimensional Minimal Supergravity: Statement of Main Results

 In the general case when horizons are present, Theorem \ref{primaryresult} can be used to obtain solutions with prescribed angular momenta and electric charge of each horizon component, as well as prescribed dipole charges for bubbles.
 In particular, the next result translates the rod data sets of Theorem \ref{primaryresult} into the language of physical charges.

 \begin{cor} Associated with each well-behaved stationary bi-axisymmetric solution is a set of $n$ axis rod structures, $m$ horizon rod structures satisfying the admissibility condition, $2m$ angular momenta $\mathcal{J}_i$, $m$ electric charges $\mathcal{Q}$, and $n-2$ dipole charges $\mathcal{D}_l$.
-Conversely, given an admissible set of $n$ axis and $m$ horizon rod structures satisfying the compatibility condition, along with $2m$ angular momenta, $m$ electric charges, and $n-2$ dipole charges, there exists a unique well-behaved solution of the 5D minimal supergravity equations realizing this data. \end{cor}
+Conversely, given an admissible set of $n$ axis and $m$ horizon rod structures satisfying the compatibility condition, along with $2m$ angular momenta, $m$ electric charges, and $n-2$ dipole charges, there exists a unique well-behaved solution (possibly with conical singularities on the axes) of the 5D minimal supergravity equations realizing this data. \end{cor}

 While there are more than $n-2$ dipole charges that one may compute from a sequence of $n+m$ rod structures, the proof of this corollary gives an algorithm for identifying those $n-2$ dipole charges which may be used to uniquely determine the solution.
 These solutions, again, may have conical singularities on the axes unless $n-2$ of the parameters are balanced or chosen appropriately.